janaagaard75/desert-walk-solitaire/docs/index.md

 The goal of the game is to arrange all the cards in order from aces to kings, moving one card at a time, trying to avoid creating empty spaces behind kings.
 The cards can only be shuffled three times during a play, making it quite rare that the game is solved.

+The game is featured in GameKeys' [Hidden Gems: Top Card Games To Play On IOS](https://gameskeys.net/hidden-gems-top-card-games-to-play-on-ios/) article.

 - [Support](support.md)
 - [Privacy Policy](privacy-policy.md)
 - [Source code](https://github.com/janaagaard75/desert-walk)